Saturday, January 31, 2009

 Friday, January 23, 2009

-Bava Kamma 26 - A Man Is Always Warned for Damages
+Bava Kamma 26 - A Man Is Always Warned for Damages (Torts)

-A man is never innocent regarding damages, in that he always pays in full for whatever he damages, whether he did the damage unintentionally or intentionally, while awake or asleep.
+A man is never innocent regarding damages in that he always pays in full for whatever he damages, whether he did the damage unintentionally or intentionally while awake or asleep.
 If he blinded the eye of his fellow or he broke utensils, he pays full damages.

-By grouping of the “blinding” and “breaking utensils,” this ruling teaches that just as in the case of utensils, he pays for the actual damage but not the “four things” - pain, healing, unemployment, and humiliation, - so too if he blinded the eye of his fellow unintentionally, he pays for the actual damages but not the “four things.”
+By grouping the “blinding” and “breaking utensils,” this ruling teaches that just as in the case of utensils, he pays for the actual damage but not the “four things” - pain, healing, unemployment, and humiliation - so too if he blinded the eye of his fellow unintentionally, he pays for the actual damages but not the “four things.”

 Thursday, January 22, 2009

-Bava Kamma 25 - Ox on the Premises of Damaged Party
+Bava Kamma 25 - Ox on the Premises of Damaged Party (Torts)

-Rabbi Tarfon said: "Consider a lenient case of tooth or foot in the public domain, where the owner is not liable to pay at all, yet on the premises of the damaged party the owner would pay full damages.
+Rabbi Tarfon said: "Consider a lenient case of tooth or foot in the public domain, where the owner is not liable to pay at all, yet on the premises of the damaged party, the owner would pay full damages.
 Is it not logical to require full payment in my stricter case?"
 And the Sages?
 Logic can make the payment equal but not increase it.

 Wednesday, January 21, 2009

-Bava Kamma 24 - From Warned Back To Innocent
+Bava Kamma 24 - From Warned Back To Innocent (Torts)

-An innocent ox becomes “warned” for damages and its owner becomes liable for complete payment after three gorings, which must happen on three different days, according to Rabbi Yehudah, or even on one day, according to Rabbi Meir.
+An innocent ox becomes "warned" for damages, and its owner becomes liable for complete payment after three gorings, which must happen on three different days, according to Rabbi Yehudah, or even on one day, according to Rabbi Meir.

 The source: “...from (1) yesterday (2) and before yesterday (3)...”

-It reverts to “innocent” if it is confronted by circumstances that triggered goring the first three times yet now desists from this behavior on three separate days.
-Rabbi Meir adds that it reverts to “innocent” any time that the children poke it between the horns and it does not gore.
+It reverts to "innocent" if it is confronted by circumstances that triggered goring the first three times yet now desists from this behavior on three separate days.
+Rabbi Meir adds that it reverts to "innocent" any time the children poke it between the horns and does not gore.

 Tuesday, January 20, 2009

-Bava Kamma 23 - Fire Damages
+Bava Kamma 23 - Fire Damages (Torts)

 Monday, January 19, 2009

-Bava Kamma 22 - Dog or Kid Jump From a Roof
+Bava Kamma 22 - Dog or Kid Jump From a Roof (Torts)

 Sunday, January 18, 2009

-Bava Kamma 21 - This One Benefits, The Other One Does not Lose
+Bava Kamma 21 - This One Benefits, The Other One Does not Lose (Torts)

-Additional support for this ruling comes from “...through desolation the gate is broken apart,” meaning that demons of desolation ruin the house, or alternatively from the reason that the residents see what needs repair and attend to it.
+Additional support for this ruling comes from "...through desolation the gate is broken apart," meaning that demons of desolation ruin the house, or alternatively from the reason that the residents see what needs repair and attend to it.
 What is the practical difference between these two reasons?
-Using the house for storing wood ans straw.
+Using the house for storing wood and straw.

 Saturday, January 17, 2009

-Bava Kamma 20 - "Tooth" damages
+Bava Kamma 20 - "Tooth" damages (Torts)

 Eating in a pinch, such as cats eating dates and donkeys eating fish, is normal damage.

 If one lives in the yard of his fellow without the latter's knowledge, does he have to pay rent?
-The inquiry is in regard to yard that is not for rent and a person who usually rents.
+The inquiry is only in regard to a yard that is not for rent and a person who usually rents.

 Friday, January 16, 2009